graemebalint/python_postgresql_app/README.md

 **Project goals:**
-1. Learn how to integrate Postgresql with Python
+1. Learn how to integrate Postgresql with Python.
-2. Use Python to write directly to a database
+2. Use Python to write directly to a database.

 **Skills:**
-1. Databases
+1. Databases.
-2. Python
+2. Python.
-3. Postgresql
+3. Postgresql.
-4. Combining Python and Postgresql together
+4. Combining Python and Postgresql together.

 **Project notes:**